Compressed Sensing for Capability Localization in Large Language Models: Experiments

 \paragraph{Sparsity of task-specific heads} For our main analyses, we focus on the top five task-specific heads.
-This choice is motivated by a clear plateauing effect: beyond the first few heads, ablating additional heads yields diminishing returns in task-specific degradation.
-Figure~\ref{fig2} illustrates this behavior for mathematical reasoning.
-Ablating the first head accounts for a large fraction of the performance drop on GSM8K and Arithmetic, while further ablations provide progressively smaller additional degradation.
-This behavior further supports our assumption of extreme sparsity, where only a small number of heads contribute meaningfully to a given capability.
+This choice was made for two reasons.
+First, as can be see in Figure \ref{fig2}, there is a clear plateauting effect where ablating additional heads yields diminishing returns in task-specific degradation.
+Second, the number of task-specific heads is usually less than five, so ablating the top five allows for some noise in our measurement process.
+For instance, ablating only two math-specific heads (L16H21 and L15H13) yields a $35\%$ drop in GSM8K performance, which accounts for most of the degradation shown in Table \ref{table1}.